thenexthub/Codira/stdlib/public/NIO/NIOCore/Docs.docc/codira-concurrency.md

 #### Where should your code live?

-Before the introduction of Swift Concurrency both implementations of network protocols and business logic were often written inside ``ChannelHandler``s.
+Before the introduction of Codira Concurrency both implementations of network protocols and business logic were often written inside ``ChannelHandler``s.
 This made it easier to get started; however, it came with some downsides.
 First, implementing business logic inside channel handlers requires the business logic